benbjohnson/litestream.io/content/getting-started/_index.md

 ## Continuous replication

 Litestream continuously monitors your database and backs it up to S3.
 We can see this by writing some more data to our original `fruits.db` database.

-In our first terminal window, write a new row to our table:
+**In our first terminal window**, write a new row to our table:

 ```
 INSERT INTO fruits (name, color) VALUES ('grape', 'purple');